Business & Tech Essentials

 Step 1: Open Power BI Desktop

-- Go to the Visualizations pane and click on “Get More Visuals.”
+Click the three dots (...) in the Visualizations pane and select “Get More Visuals.”

 Step 4: Customize the Timeline